Java programmer expert

 To give you a better idea, here are three examples of how a lambda expression can be used.

-Lambda expressions are often used as a function parameter.
+Lambda expressions are often used as function parameters.

 package com.test;